What Is NEO And Is It A Good Long Term Investment?

 2. NEO has big plans for the future

 It’s all well and good owning NEO and receiving dividends in GAS.
 But will you be able to use that NEO and/or GAS to fund some of your retirement in the future?

-First there are a plethora of macro factors to consider about whether or not cryptocurrencies will have more value in the future than they do today.
+First, there are factors to consider about whether cryptocurrencies will have more value in the future than they do today.
 This is another debate entirely, and one I would like to cover in an upcoming article.
-But for now, I can tell you that I am bullish on the long term potential of some cryptocurrencies.
+But for now, I can tell you that I am bullish on the long-term potential of some cryptocurrencies.

 I do think it will be a bumpy ride, however, and many cryptocurrencies will have little or no value in years to come.
 I think the cream will rise to the top of the crypto market and that many fortunes will be made and lost in the process.

 But then again, who am I to predict the future?